TalkingQuickly/talkingquickly.github.io/_drafts/2016-06-13-setting-up-a-vps-for-rails-with-chef-zero-knife-zero.md

 ### Configure the new node

-In a terminal in the same folder, add the node to chef:
+In a terminal in the same folder, add the node to Chef:

 ```
 knife zero bootstrap SERVER_IP --ssh-user root --node-name NODE_NAME
 ```

 Replacing `NODE_NAME` with a descriptive name of the node.
+Notice the `zero` keyword which indicated we want to do this locally.
+In practice this means a Chef server instance is running locally and the data is being persisted to the current directory.

-This will connect to the remote server, install chef and generate the local file `nodes/demo-server-2.json`.
+This will connect to the remote server, install chef and generate the local file `nodes/NODE_NAME.json`.
 This is the file where all details about the node and what should be installed on it will be stored.

 We can then use the `knife node run_list add` command to add recipes and roles which should be installed on the node.